Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Introduction

 The methodological contribution of this paper is to propose a validation method for model-based clustering, directly focusing on the posterior probabilities of classification.
 Developing such a method entails new theoretical advancements.
 Indeed, hypothesis testing procedures relying on empirical likelihood with a growing number of moment conditions generally consider the true parameters \citep{Hjort2009AOS,Peng}.
 Here, we extend this family of testing procedures by considering a consistent estimator of the model parameter, including the case of infinite-dimensional parameters.
-This extension uses some elements of the goodness-of-fit procedure performed with parameter estimation as proposed by \citet{braun1980simple}.
+The extension of the empirical likelihood method we propose uses some elements of the goodness-of-fit procedure performed with parameter estimation as proposed by \citet{braun1980simple}.
 Furthermore, an extension of this procedure is proposed in this paper, as we do not restrict the situation to parametric distributions, thereby extending this family of approaches to infinite-dimensional parameters.
+Note that if a method allows for infinite-dimensional parameters, it requires a specific rate of convergence for its estimator.
+To the best of our knowledge, establishing the convergence rate in supremum norm for nonparametric mixture model estimators remains an open problem.
+While these rates are necessary to satisfy the method's theoretical requirements, their derivation lies beyond the scope of this paper.

 To paper is organized as follows.
 Section~\ref{sec:proc} describes the {goodness-of-fit procedure that investigates the relevance of model-based clustering results.
 Section~\ref{sec:theo} presents the theoretical guarantees of the procedure including the control of the level of the procedure.
 Section~\ref{sec:num} illustrates the relevance of the approach on numerical experiments.
 Section~\ref{sec:concl} gives a conclusion.
 The proofs are given in the Supplementary Material.
+The proposed method is implemented in the R package GOFclustering available on CRAN.